ABOUT MISSOURI’S UNINSURED MOTORIST COVERAGE

 - The insured is “legally entitled” to collect from the uninsured motorist ,

-- And, the limits of all applicable policies are first exhausted by payment or settlement.
+- And, all applicable policy limits are first exhausted by payment or settlement.

 - If the insured is at fault: Uninsured motorist coverage is not triggered if the accident was your fault.
 That coverage is only provided if the uninsured driver was responsible for the collision.
 This is why insurance companies will thoroughly investigate the cause of an accident.
 Insurance companies want to avoid paying you damages under your uninsured motorist policy so they always will do their due diligence in investigating.